DeterminateSystems/nix-wasm-example/README.md

   | sh -s -- install
 ```

-With Nix installed, you can activatee the [development environment][dev]:
+With Nix installed, you can activate the [development environment][dev]:

 ```shell
 nix develop